fbpx

 Cardio fills up most of our training program, but please remember how valuable weight training is for runners and athletes in general!

-According to Merriam-Webster, weight training is a system of conditioning involving lifting weights, especially for strength and endurance.
+Weight training is a system of conditioning involving lifting weights or another for of resistance, especially for strength and endurance.

 As cardiovascular exercise strengthens your heart, weight training, resistance training, or “strength training” strengthens other muscles in your body.

-This is done using a type of resistance such as body weight, resistance bands, dumbbells, kettlebells, a great variety of weight machines, and fun gym toys!
+This is done using a type of resistance such as body weight, resistance bands, dumbbells, kettlebells, a great variety of weight machines, and other fun gym toys.

-As runners, we should incorporate strength training into our weekly plan, ideally two sessions.
+As runners, we should incorporate strength training into our weekly plan at least twice a week.
 This will strengthen our muscles, protect our joints, and improve our speed, running economy, and overall athletic performance.

 Related: Working Out Twice A Day: Pros, Cons + How To Maximize Results